nouha45/Loan_prediction/README.md

 # Loan_prediction
-Predicting if someone is eligible for a loan using kNN algorithm.
+Predicting if someone is eligible for a loan using kNN and Decision tree algorithms.
 # Librairies

 1- Numpy